deplant/java4ever-framework/README.md

 * `Tvc.ofBase64String("")` -reads tvc from base64 encoded string
 * `new Tvc(bytes)` - reads tvc from byte array

-Also, you can check JsonFile, JsonResource, ByteFile, ByteResource helpers for custom artifacts.
+Also, you can check `JsonFile`, `JsonResource`, `ByteFile`, `ByteResource` helpers for custom artifacts.

-### Generating classes for your contracts
+### Contract Generation

-Contract Wrapper Generator will create java wrapper classes for all your contracts.
-You need only `abi.json` and `.tvc` artifacts of your contracts.
+`ContractWrapper` class is a generator that will create java wrapper classes for all your contracts.
+You need only `abi.json` and `.tvc` artifacts of your contracts as a source for code generation.

-Run the following, specifying your artifacts and where to place generated classes:
+Run the following, specifying your artifacts and where to place generated classes in params:

 ```java
 ContractWrapper.generate(ContractAbi.ofResource("mycontract.abi.json").abiContract(),